backbonesk/cheddar-python/README.md

 A Python wrapper for Cheddar's application interface.
 Cheddar is a payment gateway for processing and executing transactions within a neat and universal API.

-At the moment, the following payment methods and services are supported by Cheddar and this library:
+At the moment, the following payment methods and services are supported by the Cheddar service and this library:

 - CardPay with optional addition for ComfortPay service – Tatra banka, a.s.
 - TatraPay – Tatra banka, a.s.